cpetrich/counterfeit_DS18B20/README.md

 * Substitutes ``0x0c`` for actual value of ``<byte 6>`` if scratchpad register is read before temperature conversion has finished in parasitic power mode.
 * Temperature offset as shown on the Maxim datasheet (-0.15 °C at 0 °C) \[6\].
 Very little if any temperature discretization noise \[5\].
 * Polling after function code 0x44 indicates approx. 589-728 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
+* Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].
 * The die has "GXCAS" written on it.

 - Example ROM: 28 **-AA-** 3C-61-55-14-01-F0